HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Agrify Corporation (AGFY) Investors to Contact Firm's Attorneys, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Dec.
-20, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Agrify Corporation ( AGFY) investors with significant losses to submit your losses now.
+22, 2021 /PRNewswire/ -- Hagens Berman urges Agrify Corporation (NASDAQ: AGFY) investors with significant losses to submit your losses now.
 The firm is investigating possible securities law violations and certain investors may have valuable claims.

 Visit: http://www.hbsslaw.com/investor-fraud/AGFY